Increasing Engagement and Effective Data Collection for the Boise State University Financial Wellness Program

 The assessment surfaced four interconnected problems: low student engagement, insufficient data collection, limited program capacity, and weak organizational support.

-The team used Van Tiem's Intervention Selection Process (2012) alongside Hale's Family of Interventions to move from problem identification to prioritized action.
+The team used Van Tiem's Intervention Selection Process (2012) alongside Hale's Family of Interventions (2006) to move from problem identification to prioritized action.
 Rather than chasing the most ambitious fixes, the team filtered options against a practical set of questions: Can it be automated?
 Will it drive engagement?
 Can it show ROI?
-Does it reduce Oster's load?
+Does it reduce Dana's load?
 Is it aligned with BSU's strategic goals and FLEC standards?

 The result was a set of low- to no-cost interventions prioritized for feasibility and impact.